OfficeDev/office-js-docs-pr/docs/testing/clear-cache.md

 You can remove an add-in that you've previously sideloaded on Windows, Mac, or iOS by clearing the Office cache on your computer.

-If you make changes to your add-in's manifest (for example, update file names of icons or text of add-in commands), you should clear the Office cache and then sideload the updated manifest.
-Doing so will allow Office to correctly render the changes you've made to the add-in.
+Additionally, if you make changes to your add-in's manifest (for example, update file names of icons or text of add-in commands), you should clear the Office cache and then re-sideload the add-in using updated manifest.
+Doing so will allow Office to render the add-in as it's described by the updated manifest.

 ## Clear the Office cache on Windows